-I got myself the MouldKing Forklift MOC set and wanted to share my findings with you.
+I got myself the MouldKing 13106 Forklift, which is based on the MOC 3681 by KevinMoo and wanted to share my impressions with you.

-The set comes with “New PowerModule 4.0″, which means it supports continuous output.
-If you get the new joystick controller or use the app, you can have smooth controls of the motors and not just binary 0% or 100% throttle as with the standard remote.
+The set comes with “New PowerModule 4.0″, which means it supports proportional output.
+If you use the new joystick controller (like I do in the video) or use the app, you can have smooth controls of the motors and not just binary 0% or 100% throttle as with the standard remote.

 Manual errata & comments